8fold/site-joshbruce.com/content/public/experiences/finances/paycheck-to-paycheck/_20220515/content.md

 {!! data !!}

 Believe I did the final sell-to-buy rebalancing in the 401k.
 The current values for all three funds are similar.
-I’m going to shift to roughly even distribution across all three from the contributions made after this paycheck.
+I’m going to shift to roughly even distribution across all three after this paycheck.

-The portfolio balance, based on the individual funds (not the same as the allocations used for the list above), is mostly in balance.
-I'm hoping over the next couple of paychecks the percentages will be between somewhere in the middle of the bands and I can see how the Personal Capital grid shakes out.
+The portfolio balance, based on individual funds (not the same as allocations used for the list above), is mostly in balance.
+Need more total market and less extended market.
+I'm hoping that over the next couple of paychecks they will be close to the targets; the middle point between the guardrails.
+Once that happens, we can take a look at the Personal Capital grid and start shifting things; if I don't go in a bit early.

-Right now it's still about the same as the [previous paycheck](/experiences/finances/paycheck-to-paycheck/20220501/#portfolio-balance-overall).
-A bit heavy on the growth side, and will most likely stay that way by the time I get where I want to be with the percentage-based allocations.
+Right now the grid is about the same as the [previous paycheck](/experiences/finances/paycheck-to-paycheck/20220501/#portfolio-balance-overall).
+A bit heavy on the growth side, and will likely stay that way by the time I get where I want to be with the percentage-based allocations.
 So, June or July I'll decide whether to introduce the multi-factor fund.

 ## Odd place